edgelesssys/marblerun.sh/content/docs/getting-started/sgx-device-plugin.md

 * [Azure](https://github.com/Azure/aks-engine/blob/master/docs/topics/sgx.md#deploying-the-sgx-device-plugin)
 * [Alibaba Cloud](https://github.com/AliyunContainerService/sgx-device-plugin)

 Marblerun checks if an SGX device plugin is already running and deploys Azure's plugin otherwise.

+{{<note>}}
-Note that the Azure SGX plugin is not tied to Azure.
-We may however switch to the official device plugin from Intel in the future.
+The Azure SGX plugin is not tied to Azure.
+We may however switch to Intel's device plugin in the future.
+{{</note>}}

 ## Manually deploying an SGX device plugin